-Bullying is a type of abuse that takes place when someone tries to hurt another person on purpose.
+The Anti-Bullying Alliance and its members have an agreed shared definition of bullying based on research from across the world over the last 30 years.

+The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be physical, verbal or psychological.
+It can happen face-to-face or online.
 People can be bullied in many different ways which may include the following:

-Emotional bullying includes hurting someone's feelings, for example by leaving them out or bossing them about.
-People can sometimes use emotional bullying to take advantage of you to get their own way by making threats or making you feel like you have to do something for them.

-Physical bullying can include hitting, kicking, shaking, biting, hair pulling or purposely hurting someone.

-Verbal bullying can include insulting someone because of how they look or because of their personality, and can often go beyond that.
-People can also use verbal bullying to be racist, sexist or homophobic.

-Racist bullying is bullying someone because of their race, skin colour, the country they are from or the religion they believe in.

-Homophobic, biphobic and transphobic bullying means bullying someone because of their sexuality or gender; calling someone gay or lesbian to hurt their feelings would be homophobic.
-Transphobic bullying may include mocking a person's gender identity, for example pestering someone about whether they are a boy or a girl.

-Sexist bullying is bullying someone because of their sex - this is different to transphobic bullying and is typically targeted against girls.
+- Emotional bullying includes hurting someone's feelings, for example by leaving them out or bossing them about.
+People can sometimes use emotional bullying to take advantage of you to get their own way by making threats or making you feel like you have to do something for them. - Physical bullying can include hitting, kicking, shaking, biting, hair pulling or purposely hurting someone. - Verbal bullying can include insulting someone because of how they look or because of their personality, and can often go beyond that.
+People can also use verbal bullying to be racist, sexist or homophobic. - Racist bullying is bullying someone because of their race, skin colour, the country they are from or the religion they believe in. - Homophobic, biphobic and transphobic bullying means bullying someone because of their sexuality or gender; calling someone gay or lesbian to hurt their feelings would be homophobic.
+Transphobic bullying may include mocking a person's gender identity, for example pestering someone about whether they are a boy or a girl. - Sexist bullying is bullying someone because of their sex this is different to transphobic bullying and is typically targeted against girls.
 Sexist bullying may include thinking that boys are better than girls or stereotyping.
-Ask your teacher if you are unsure about the difference between sex and gender identity.

-Cyberbullying includes any kind of bullying which takes place online; cyberbullies send insulting messages over the internet and sometimes share secret information online to hurt someone's feelings.
+Ask your teacher if you are unsure about the difference between sex and gender identity. - Cyberbullying includes any kind of bullying which takes place online; cyberbullies send insulting messages over the internet and sometimes share secret information online to hurt someone's feelings.